Stockport Corporation Tramways: Preservation

 Some of the trams were sold after they were withdrawn from service, and tram number 5, one of the original batch of ten vehicles supplied by Dick, Kerr & Company in 1901, which was withdrawn in 1948, was one such vehicle.
 The lower saloon was in use as a hen house, when it was discovered in 1971.
 It was recovered from a field between Glossop and Hayfield by 236 Squadron Royal Corps of Transport, and restoration by the Stockport 5 Tramway Trust began.
-They obtained a 4-wheeled truck from the Oporto Tramways Company in Portugal, and reconstructed the end balconies and the upper deck.
+They obtained a 4-wheeled truck from the Porto Tramways Company in Portugal, and reconstructed the end balconies and the upper deck.
 Once restoration was completed in 1996, it went to Blackpool Tramway, where it was used intermittently.
 It visited Doncaster in 2002, as part of their celebrations of 100 years of public transport, was used intensively in Blackpool in 2003, and then was used infrequently.

 Heaton Park Tramway is a tramway museum opened in 1980 using an original stretch of tramway track which once carried special workings, particularly Sunday School parties, into the grounds of Heaton Park in Manchester, and Stockport number 5 was moved there in 2011.
 Further work was carried out over the winter of 2012, including the application of period adverts to the upper deck panelling, and it re-entered service in March 2013.